With young stars, Cubs likely not fading after NLCS loss

 The trade that brought Arrieta from Baltimore in July 2013 helped fuel the Cubs' rise.
 He is 54-24 over the past three seasons with a 2.71 ERA, two no-hitters and a Cy Young Award in 2015.
 But he turns 32 in March and figures to land a huge deal in free agency.

-One of them could go to Mike Montgomery.
+Mike Montgomery would seem to be an in-house candidate to fill a spot, though Epstein said he will probably remain a reliever and spot starter.
 He made 14 starts and 44 appearances, finishing with a 7-8 record and 3.38 ERA.

 The 38-year-old Lackey has an expiring contract and might retire.

-Maddon, however, insisted he can be an everyday player in the NL.
-He said Schwarber has improved his footwork on throws from left field but needs to take better routes on fly balls.

-"So the stuff you see to this point that you don't like maybe is very correctable," Maddon said.
-"And when you have a guy that works like he does, you have to believe it's going to happen."

-Though he hit just .211, Schwarber came on strong near the end of the season to finish with 30 home runs.
+DAILY DOSE: Schwarber came on strong to finish with 30 home runs after being sent to the minors.

+Schwarber batted .211.
+Epstein thinks he could become an all-around hitter "on the level of an Anthony Rizzo."

-CLOSING TIME: The Cubs could be in the market for a closer for the second year in a row.
+CLOSING TIME: The Cubs could be in the market for a closer again, after Aroldis Chapman went back to the Yankees last offseason.

-Aroldis Chapman signed with the Yankees last winter after a midseason trade brought him to Chicago from New York.
-Davis now has an expiring contract.

-Acquired from Kansas City last winter, he converted 32 of 33 saves.
-But the three-time All-Star was shaky in the postseason with a 4.26 ERA.

-NO RELIEF: President of baseball operations Theo Epstein insisted he has not lost faith in Carl Edwards Jr. and Montgomery despite their playoff struggles out of the bullpen.
+NO RELIEF: Epstein insisted he has not lost faith in Carl Edwards Jr. and Montgomery despite their playoff struggles out of the bullpen.
 Edwards — like Montgomery — pitched well during the regular season.

-"Those two guys who have been the ones struggling this postseason, they got the three biggest outs in Cubs history last year," Epstein said, referring to the 10th inning of Game 7 at Cleveland.
-"They both had really good years, and they both finished strong."

 More AP baseball: https://apnews.com/tag/MLBbaseball